MiguelCastillo/bit-loader/README.md

 ## Default providers

-All pluggable pipelines have an optional default provider, which is just a default handler that executes when plugins can't process a particular module.
+All pluggable pipelines have an optional default provider, which is just a default handler that is executed when plugins can't process a particular module.
 These are configured by providing the corresponding handlers in `bit-loader`'s constructor.

-> [bit imports](https://github.com/MiguelCastillo/bit-imports) and [bit-bundler](https://github.com/MiguelCastillo/bit-bundler) both implement defaul providers to give base functionality without configuring plugins.
+> [bit imports](https://github.com/MiguelCastillo/bit-imports) and [bit-bundler](https://github.com/MiguelCastillo/bit-bundler) both implement default providers to give base functionality without configuring plugins.

 #### Example
 ``` javascript